andrew/ultimate-awesome/README.md

 - [Awesome-Best-Papers](https://github.com/familyld/Awesome-Best-Papers) - Collect awesome best papers from top AI conferences.
 - [awesome-deno-cn](https://github.com/hylerrix/awesome-deno-cn) - 🦖 长期维护！中文圈下与 Deno 相关的 Awesome 资源全图谱.
 - [Awesome-VLA-Robotics](https://github.com/Jiaaqiliu/Awesome-VLA-Robotics) - A comprehensive list of excellent research papers, models, datasets, and other resources on Vision-Language-Action (VLA) models in robotics.
-- [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.
 - [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [awesome-openbsd](https://github.com/ligurio/awesome-openbsd) - The curated list of awesome OpenBSD resources.